mdarmaan6204/DevTinder/notes.md

        const app = express();

-- TO send response from server (REQUEST HANDLER) -->
+- TO send response from server (REQUEST HANDL

-- It will listen to all route --> app.use("/test",(req, res) =>{
+- It will listen to all ro
+       app.use("/test",(req, res) =>{
            res.send("hello from server test");
        })